mvigneault/Com212/README.md

 Question 2: "What would you like to do?
 Please enter the letter corresponding to your choice."

+A. Add a new Student to the database; last name, email, ssn, studNum.

-A. Add a new idea to the database; if student who created idea is not already in the database, he/she can be added.
+B. Add a new idea to the database; if student who created idea is not already in the database, he/she can be added.

-B. Search a student by SSN (optional: change email/last name or delete student record); if not in database, prompted to create record.
+C. Search a student by SSN (optional: change email/last name or delete student record); if not in database, prompted to create record.

-C. Find a student's email login by searching with student number.
+D. Find a student's email login by searching with student number.

-D. Look at the best idea in the database (optional: sell the best idea).
+E. Look at the best idea in the database (optional: sell the best idea).

-E. Look at a list of all students.
+F. Look at a list of all students.

-F. Quit the program
+G. Quit the program